EXHIBITION DATES: SEPTEMBER 1 – 24, 2017

 "I'm thrilled that Jon spearheaded this exhibit where we get to feature general works by Deaf artists as well as works from the De'VIA [Deaf View/Image Art] movement.
 This art movement is a growing trend these days among artists seeking to express the experience of being deaf.
 Its truly a form of Deaf Pride in that it deals with themes of empowerment, American Sign Language (ASL) and perceptions based upon the Deaf experience," said Stillman.

 To enhance the experience for Deaf patrons, many of the artists are including QR Codes that will be on display alongside of the art.
 The QR Codes will open up YouTube videos that include either ASL + Closed Captions (CC) or ASL + Voice-over on a video allowing for viewers to see and learn about the artwork directly from the artists themselves.
-For the reception, The Studio Door is in discussion with Deaf Community Services of San Diego and several independent translators to be on hand to share information and make introductions.
+For the reception, The Studio Door has confirmed its partnership with Deaf Community Services of San Diego who will be on hand at the reception with several translators to be on hand to share information and make introductions.

 The exhibition will be open for free to all San Diegans.
 Artwork will be for sale.

 Following Artistry Through Deaf Eyes, The Studio Door will resume its regular programming for the fall with the return of self-guided artist tours in the 3rd Annual Open Studios San Diego and the extremely popular Holiday Art Market, which features small affordable works by local artists perfect for the gift giving season.